specs-feup/specs-java-libs/MANUAL_BUILD.md

 This means that first the JavaCC tool will be run to generate a parser, and then a Java build will occur, probably generating a Jar file for the project.

+While the development lifecycle in Eclipse uses this information, `eclipse-build` uses a separate 'source of truth', a `commands.build` file in the project's root, to get its build steps.
+In the future, syncronizing on a single file might be warranted.

 Some projects might have building or running configurations under their /run directory, warranting more specific build documentation.